Skip to content

 }

-• use declarations
+• optional use imports

-• shape declarations
+• body: let, rule, export, and policy-local shape declarations

 namespace com/example/myauth